 - Now, note down all the services name from the list.

-- In the Service manager window, locate these services and make sure that startup type of these services are also set to automatic.
+- In the Service manager window, locate these services and make sure that the startup type of these services is also set to automatic.

 If the issue is still unresolved, try the next solution.

 7] Modify the Registry